Berheruben/Tot_backend_challenge/README.md

 # Restaurant Reservation API

 This project is a RESTful API for managing restaurant reservations.
 The API allows clients to create users, make reservations, and fetch a list of existing reservations given a date range.
-Users must be unique by their email address and must be associated with reservations.
+Users must be unique by their email address and must be associated with reservations(you can find apis in the file openapi.yaml)

 ## Requirements